• Home

 Treatment Options

-Treatment for cervical cancer depends on the stage, tumour size, and the importance of fertility preservation.
+Treatment for cervical cancer depends on the stage, tumour size, and your individual circumstances.
 Options include:

-- Surgery – for early cancer, this might involve:
+Surgery – for early-stage cancer, this might involve:

-• Radical hysterectomy (removal of cervix, uterus, part of the vagina, and nearby nodes)
+• Radical hysterectomy (removal of cervix, uterus, part of the vagina, and nearby lymph nodes)

-- Radiation therapy – either external or internal (brachytherapy), sometimes combined with low-dose chemotherapy.
+Radiation therapy – either external or internal (brachytherapy), sometimes delivered as part of combined treatment protocols.

-Dr. Mohamed Otify is a Consultant Gynaecological Oncologist and Gynaecological Surgeon with subspecialist expertise in fertility-sparing and minimally invasive procedures.
-He works within a multidisciplinary team to ensure each patient receives evidence-based, compassionate care tailored to their situation, as highlighted in patient testimonials.
+Dr Mohamed Otify is a Consultant Gynaecological Oncologist and Gynaecological Surgeon with subspecialist expertise in organ-preserving and minimally invasive procedures.
+He works within a multidisciplinary team to ensure each patient receives evidence-based, compassionate care tailored to their situation.

 Next Step

-If you have abnormal screening results or symptoms such as unexpected bleeding, consider booking an online consultation for assessment, advice, and reassurance regarding your women's health.
+If you have abnormal screening results or symptoms such as unexpected bleeding, book a consultation for assessment, advice, and expert guidance regarding your gynaecological health.

 Copyright © 2025 Dr Mohamed Otify - All Rights Reserved.